svcaf/2025-AI4Legislation-Public/README.md

 ### 7. **License & Attribution**
 - Clearly state the **license** (e.g., MIT, Apache 2.0, GPL) under which the project is shared.
 - Acknowledge any external tools, datasets, or resources used.

-All materials should be well-documented and easy to follow.
-Incomplete submissions may be disqualified from the competition.
-Please email the submission package (links to required content or as attachments) to info@svcaf.org by the stated deadline below.
-* An example project submissiom email is given here [Example Email](https://github.com/svcaf/2025-AI4Legislation-Public/wiki/Project-Submission:Example-Email)

 ## Judging Criteria